Enhanced food fish tax

-This is a tax on who first commercially possesses certain fish within the state.
-We measure that tax by the value of the fish when first landed.
+This is a tax on the commercial possession of certain fish within the state.
+We measure the tax by the value of the fish when first landed.
 This tax also applies to byproducts and parts of seafood.

 Species | Rate |